Last updated Jan. 25, 2023, by Teresa Carvalho, MS

 Development of inhibitors

-Injection site reactions
+Injection site infections

 Use in pregnancy and breastfeeding

 Hemophilia News Today is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis, or treatment.
+It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.